-A tilt table test is used to evaluate the cause of unexplained fainting (syncope).
+A tilt table test is used to evaluate the cause of unexplained fainting.

 Why it's done

 A tilt table test is generally safe, and complications are rare.
-But, as with any medical procedure, it does carry a risk of complications.
+But, as with any medical procedure, it does carry some risk.

 Potential complications include: